-Depending the channel type your users are chatting in, they are given different labels as well as access to different actions and information.
-Users can register other users as friends, interact with them in a private chat, or block specific users from sending direct messages.
+Depending on the channel type your users are chatting in, they are given different labels as well as access to different actions and information.
+Users can interact with other users in a private chat or block specific users from sending direct messages.
 In some cases, users can be given an operator role and the designated operators can moderate other users who commit abnormal activities.

 Scope: Open channels

 A user can block other users within your Sendbird application to stop receiving messages from them in 1-to-1 group channels and notifications of their messages in 1-to-N group channels.
 You can choose whether or not users can view which users they have blocked in the channel UI.